geospaces-org/docs/django/docker.md

 ```

 ------------------------------------------------------------------------------------
-## Build the image for base application
+## Build the image for the application

 In this section, we will see how to build base coker image and push it to docker hub.
 If you create your own, you can build and push your image ad you customize it.